DucHuyDS/Text-to-audio/README.md

 The generated audio will be named with the caption by default.
 If you like to specify the filename to use, please checkout the format of *tests/captionlist/inference_test_with_filename.lst*.

 This repo only support inference with the model you trained by yourself.
 If you want to use the pretrained model directly, please use these two repos: [AudioLDM](https://github.com/haoheliu/AudioLDM) and [AudioLDM2](https://github.com/haoheliu/AudioLDM2).

+## Acknowledgements
+I referred to [AudioLDM](https://github.com/haoheliu/AudioLDM-training-finetuning) to implement this.